 From the heart of the Old Town, where your ship berths, you will have the morning and early afternoon to explore.
 Start here in the old quarter, Gamle Stavanger, which has Europe's highest concentration of wooden buildings from the 17th and 18th centuries.
 Or consider a cruise along the Lysefjord to see the famous Preikestolen, or Pulpit Rock, jutting out nearly 2,000 feet above—it is one of Norway's most famous natural attractions.
 Offshore oil drilling is an important industry for the local economy, and the award-winning Norwegian Petroleum Museum tells the story of the dangers faced in extracting this precious fuel.
 While ashore, don't forget to indulge in waffles with cream and sweet jams with a steaming cup of hot tea.

 5 Ålborg, Denmark

 Founded by the Vikings in the late 900s, this historic city straddles both sides of the Limfjord Sound.
-Spend the morning strolling along to Nytorv (New Square) to see the Renaissance-style Jens Bangs Stonehouse, the Baroque-style town hall, and the charming 14th-century Budolfi Church.
+Spend the morning strolling along to Nytorv (New Square) to see the Renaissance-style Jens Bang's House, the baroque-style Town Hall, and the charming 14th-century Budolfi Church.
 Take in the lively Jomfru Ane Gade, a street lined with trendy cafés and restaurants.
-Or, opt for a tour led by a local chef to taste traditional aquavit, a herb-infused spirit distilled here since the 15th century.
+Or, opt for a tour led by a local chef to taste traditional aquavit, an herb-infused spirit distilled here since the 15th century.

 6 Copenhagen, Denmark